 - Log in to your developer.amazon.com account, if you aren't already logged in.

 - Go to the ACK console products page.

 - Click on the product that you would like to provision the module as.

 In the upper-right, click Download Provisioning File.
-This will save a zip file to your computer's default download location.
-After unzipping, you will find a ProvisioningInfo_[devicetypeid].conf file, which has three values that should not be modified:
+This saves a zip file to your computer's default download location.
+After unzipping, find the ProvisioningInfo_[devicetypeid].conf file, which has three values that shouldn't be modified:

 deviceType– A unique identifier that represents your virtual product.
 When you create a virtual product in the ACK console, a unique device type is created.